entando/entando-bundle-cli/README.md

 ## `entando-bundle-cli init NAME`

-Performs the scaffolding of a bundle project (we'll add the possibility to init from hub later)
+Performs the scaffolding of a Bundle project (we'll add the possibility to init from hub later)

 ```
 USAGE